-We first uniquely mapped MIs with up to one mismatch to the reference genome using Bowtie with the following options ‘-n 0 -l 5 -r --best --strata -v 0 -m 1’.
-Next, not mapped MIs of at least 20 bases in length were aligned to the reference genome by Blat.
+We first uniquely mapped MIs with up to one mismatch to the reference genome using Bowtie51 with the following options ‘-n 0 -l 5 -r --best --strata -v 0 -m 1’.
+Next, not mapped MIs of at least 20 bases in length were aligned to the reference genome by Blat54.
 We then manually examined alignments and selected only one such that: i) MI is aligned almost full length with few mismatches and/or short indels, ii) the alignment has much better alignment score than other alignments.
-In total we mapped 133 template sites, of which 66 were mapped manually (Table S3).
+In total we mapped 133 template sites, of which 66 were mapped manually (Table S4).

 Replication time analysis